Black Friday or Christmas? What to do to make sure e-commerce performance tests don’t take place in production.

 • To check how long the service will stabilise after a very heavy load?

 If you have gone through the above points, now WE step in and start by meeting you and listening to what you care about.
 Are server response times important to you in your report?
 Or maybe checking if all images load?
+After such a meeting, during which we discuss 3-6 most common purchase scenarios, we start to act and, being in constant contact, we perform the requested tests.
+Usually the execution of one test scenario together with the test report takes about 3-4 days, depending on its complexity, length and technical details.

 Our test report may include: